-- Teach her where you want her to go potty
+- Teach your puppy where you want it to go potty

-- Teach her where you do not want her to go potty
+- Teach your puppy where you do not want it to go potty

-- Teach her to ‘hold it’ when she does not have access to the potty area
+- Teach your puppy to ‘hold it’ when it does not have access to the potty area

-- Teach her how to tell you when she needs to go potty
+- Teach your puppy how to tell you when it needs to go potty

-- Teach her a phrase or word to go potty when you need for her to
+- Teach your puppy a phrase or word to go potty when you need for it to

-For ease of communication, I will assume you are outdoor training your puppy.
+For ease of communication, this article will assume you are outdoor training your puppy.
 For indoor training simply substitute ‘outside’ for ‘potty area’.
-I also use the female gender in my writing.
-This is for ease in writing and not meant to be a slight on male puppies!

 Start by gathering the correct equipment.
 Think for a moment about your field of expertise.
 Does using the proper equipment make things easier?